 A belt with a big and heavy buckle (like rodeo buckles) can cause wounds, but any heavy-duty belt will do and leave at least stinging bruises.
 Wrap your belt around your hand and leave 6 – 12 inches of the buckled end and use it like a flail.
 Don’t leave out too much and be mindful of your swing—it’s just as easy to hit yourself if you’re not careful.

 The key to using this method is a stable stance so you won’t trip and get pinned by your own weapon.
 Spread your legs farther apart, with one slightly to the rear, and move your body weight slightly forward.
 You can push the chair against the enemy and pin them down with the legs, deflect their weapon, or throw it at them.
-One of the biggest disadvantages to using this item as a weapon, depending on the kind of chair that you’re using, is the weight.
-It will tire you down quickly, so disable your attacker as soon as you can or keep them from hitting you until you can make your escape.4.
-Glass Bottles
+One of the biggest disadvantages to using larger household items as weapons, depending on the kind of chair that you’re using, is the weight.
+It will tire you down quickly, so disable your attacker as soon as you can or keep them from hitting you until you can make your escape.

-A glass bottle to the head or other vital body part can cause a concussion, cuts or fractured bones.
+A glass bottle to the head can cause a concussion, or, if attacking other vital body parts, cuts or fractured bones.
 Glass bottles are one of the most common improvised weapons used, resulting in numerous injuries yearly.

 If you have a tall and heavy bottle nearby, you can use it as a melee club with its liquid content adding to its mass.
 If there are enough bottles around, you can throw them at your attacker to deter them from closing the gap between you.
 Just remember to not throw everything away and save one as your melee weapon in case the aggressor keeps up with their attack.